FDio/csit/docs/report/dpdk_performance_tests/overview.rst

 SUT1 and SUT2 are two System Under Test servers (currently Cisco UCS C240, each with two Intel XEON CPUs), TG is a Traffic Generator (TG, currently another Cisco UCS C240, with two Intel XEON CPUs).
-SUTs run Testpmd SW application in Linux user-mode as a Device Under Test (DUT).
+SUTs run Testpmd/L3FWD SW application in Linux user-mode as a Device Under Test (DUT).
 TG runs TRex SW application as a packet Traffic Generator.
 Physical connectivity between SUTs and to TG is provided using direct links (no L2 switches) connecting different